kupresanin99/Project423/README.md

 **1. Clone the Master branch of the GitHub repo.
 In terminal, cd into project directory.**

 **2. Create a conda environment, my_env = name of your new environment**

 	conda create --name my_env python=3.7
 	conda activate my_env
 	pip install -r requirements.txt

 **3. Move three data files from Joe's S3 bucket to your S3 bucket**

-File 1 - All baseball data from 2018 season
-File 2 - All predictions from 2019 season: Beginning of 2019 season until until day this project is cloned
-File 3 - All gambling results from 2019 season: Beginning of 2019 season until day this project is cloned

 	1. From the terminal, set your AWS environment variable:
 		a.  export AWS_ACCESS_KEY_ID=